Apply the skills and reflect on the knowledge you acquire through the program’s coursework in your own classroom under the guidance of a TESOL expert.

 The practicum provides a way for you to evaluate your teaching competencies, for your practicum supervisor to assess strengths and weaknesses, and for you and your supervisor to determine areas for improvement and growth.
 You will communicate regularly throughout the year with your supervisor in a variety of ways: telephone calls, emails, and reports.

-At a predetermined time during that year, an SIT faculty member will spend a number of days with you — wherever you are in the world — to observe your teaching.
+At a predetermined time during the year, an SIT faculty member will spend a number of days with you — wherever you are in the world — to observe your teaching.
 During this period, you will have the full attention and support of your supervisor, who will work with you to enhance your teaching and advance your goals as a teacher.
 The onsite observation is intended to be an intensive, highly productive period of engagement and observation.

 This personalized onsite mentorship is a core element of the program.